julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 * This tournament provides a major economic boost through increased tourism to an otherwise small, quiet beach town.

-## Terminology explained:
+## Terminology

 The term billfish refers to the characteristic of a long spear-like nose/upper-jaw (a bill) that these fish have.
 They are fast, powerful, difficult to catch, fight extremely hard, and jump a lot when caught.
 These challenging and exciting characteristics, along with the size and beauty of these fish, are just a few reasons for the allure.
-Not to mention the enjoyment of being on the open ocean with the comforts of a deluxe sportfishing yacht.
+Not to mention the enjoyment of being on the open ocean with the comforts of a deluxe sport fishing yacht.

 The term meat fish refers to the fish having edible and delicious meat.
 These fish have no bills and are typically smaller, more abundant, and easier to catch.
 However, they are still big and beautiful fish (normally 10-100 pounds).
 Billfish are generally not thought of as good to eat (although some people do smoke them).